Will Desmond Cole be Toronto's next mayor?

 The name Desmond Cole is familiar to many Torontonians, that is residents of Toronto, Canada’s largest city, which looks and sometimes sounds and behaves very much like New York.

-Anyway, Desmond’s parents are from Sierra Leone but he is as Canadian as the next dude on Jane street, one of the city’s landmarks.
+Desmond’s parents are from Sierra Leone but he is as Canadian as the next dude on Jane street, one of the city’s landmarks.

-He is a journalist, both radio and print, who he constantly watches the actions and inaction of Toronto’s cops.
-It’s perhaps the most important thing he is known for; he has been "carded" several times.
+He is a journalist, both radio and print, who constantly watches the actions and inaction of Toronto’s cops.
+It’s perhaps the most important thing he is known for; he has been "carded" several times by Toronto cops.
 This week he has been telling us about people asking him to run for mayor of Toronto next year.

 Here is Desmond via his Facebook page:

-Note: Editor’s note: Here is Desmond speaking about police harassment in Toronto: